Natalio-R/Recommended-Products/README.md

 A simple recommended products module for a PrestaShop 8.

+> It should be noted that this module could be optimized much better by adding an autocomplete using ajax or similar libs to the product search bar so that you don't have to search first before displaying the products.
+Due to the time and complexity of it, I have not been able to do it completely but with the help of a team and with time I could do it without problem.
+I hope you take this into account before evaluating my test.
+All the best.

 ## Facility

 Follow these steps to proceed with the installation of a module in PrestaShop.